russelldb/riak_core/docs/ring_claim.md

 There are some properties of this claiming process which are required, and are listed here in decreasing order of obviousness:

-- vnodes within n partitions of each other should not be mapped to the same physical nodes (so that rights in a healthy cluster are always safely distributed across different nodes);
+- vnodes within n partitions of each other should not be mapped to the same physical nodes (so that writes in a healthy cluster are always safely distributed across different nodes);

 - vnodes at the tail of the partition list, should not be mapped to the same physical nodes as vnodes at the front of the partition list (i.e. the above property must hold as the tail wraps around to the start);